The 14 Most Anticipated Fall Restaurant Openings Around the U.S.By Zagat Staff

 The details: 4441 Collins Ave.

-Blackbelly in Denver
+Blackbelly in Boulder

 Since winning Top Chef back in 2009, Hosea Rosenberg has launched both a farm and an acclaimed catering company.
 But he’d always planned to open a restaurant and market as well — and at long last, he’s doing just that.
 On the retail side, he’ll offer cuts of meat from Blackbelly and other local farms as well as charcuterie like that pictured above, gourmet pantry sundries and grab-and-go deli fare, while the dining room will reflect his penchant for creative contemporary cuisine driven by seasonal produce and accompanied by local beers and craft cocktails.
 Initially, the space Rosenberg calls “modern-industrial meets old-school butcher shop” will be open for lunch and dinner only, but “as soon as we can, we are going to be slinging eggs” for breakfast too.